GET-Designs.uk

 This is the one that has to be written in order to give some back ground information and a reason for all of what is to follow but I will keep it short and as factual as possible.
 However, I reserve the right to put in a few snippets of things that happened along the way to provide a little additional interest.

 I am Graham Trim; I was born in a little Devonshire village near Sidmouth in the early nineteen fifties.
 We lived in a tied cottage belonging to the farm on which my Father worked.
 Two and a half years later my little brother joined us and the Farm was a great place to grow up for us both.
 However, times were hard and my Mother worked absolute wonders with what little money we had and she did it so well that these things only became obvious many years later, on reflection.
 I vaguely remember my father secretly going to a very early meeting of the Farm Workers Union in Toll Puddle and joining as a member.
 However, it was widely accepted that it was my Fathers unique knowledge of farming, the country side and agriculture that helped to steer the farm on to success until in 1966 when he was forced to give up for health reasons.
+I have fond memories of working with Dad to repair tractors ranging from the early Marshal pop pop, that required a cartridge to start it, to the early Fordson power majors of that time and the old Threshing machine to the early Massy Fergerson Combine Harvester with Rolls Royce petrol engine that was run on TVO for cost reasons, plus lots of ancilory equipment.

 They Say that Lightning Never Strikes Twice: It was in 1964 we were hay making when it started to rain, Dad was driving the tractor and I was up on the trailer stacking the bales.
 Dad shouted to me to jump off and since the load was nearly complete He would take it back to the farm and unload then collect me on his way home from our friends house, they lived just across the road from the field in which we were.
 I jumped off and was running down the field when I heard an almighty crash and as I turned around I saw that the load had burst into flames and Dad was on the floor shaking himself, lightning had struck the load and he had been thrown off by the charge.
 A few months later He was down by the river Scheming which is a Devon word for cutting down the high weeds that are left in a meadow by cows feeding, usually stinging nettles and thistles etc. This time lightning struck the all steel Allen scythe that was on the back of the tractor and once again Dad was thrown onto the ground by the charge.
 Many years later Dad passed away on holiday in Cornwall just before his 80th birthday.
 He had a morbid fear of flying and his last journey was in the Devon Air ambulance who did a brilliant job under the circumstances!
 He was a very respected pillar of the village and surrounding area.
 We were all gathered in the largest Chapel at Exeter Crematorium with many people on the outside because so many had come to see him off.
 The Vicar (a lady) was just saying "we hereby commend our brother to" when there was an almighty crash and lightning had struck the chapel and was conducted away by the conductors on the roof.
 The Vicar later confided in us that she had nearly had a heart attack because she thought that the coffin had exploded.